Last updated: September 2023

 We only collect and process your personal data according to applicable law.
 Your location will determine the legal entity that is responsible for the collection and processing of your personal data.

-Under EU data protection law, UNiDAYS may collect and process your personal data only when UNiDAYS follows the lawful bases specified in EU data protection law and informs you of the specific lawful bases on which UNiDAYS relies.
+Under EEA and UK data protection law, UNiDAYS may collect and process your personal data only when UNiDAYS follows the lawful bases specified in EEA and UK data protection law and informs you of the specific lawful bases on which UNiDAYS relies.

 The lawful bases on which UNiDAYS relies are: